alran/algorithms/pages/graph-search.md

 Breadth first search is good at figuring out the shortest path from point A to point B.

+### Summary
+Uses a queue structure.
+Until the queue is empty, it removes a vertex from the queue, then adds to the queue all unmarked vertices adjacent to this queue.
+As it touches each vertex, it marks it as visited.

 ```javascript
 class BreadthFirstPaths {
   constructor() {